frenchie4111/resume/src/Resume.md

 :::::
 ::::: {.right-column}

- - Founding engineer, responsible for the initial design and implementation of the software systems that power Dor.
+ - Founding engineer, responsible for the a large portion of the design and implementation of the machine learning and software systems that power Dor.
+ - Lead the design and implementation of an **automated data pipeline** that allows a small team of engineers to process millions of events and improve thousands of edge machine learning devices.
-- Designed and implemented a low power **computer vision** algorithm that runs on battery powered IoT devices to track customer foot traffic
+ - Designed and implemented a low power, neural net driven, **computer vision** algorithm that runs on battery powered IoT devices to track customer foot traffic
- - Designed and implemented **data pipeline** that processes millions of events to analyze and improve the perfomance of thousands of Machine Learning Enabled devices.
  - Built a **fullstack** application that gathers data from thousands of foot traffic sensors in order to power the Dor application.
 Written in NodeJS, hosted on AWS, Docker
- - Built a **React** frontend application that displays analytics to business owners, empowering them to make data driven business decisions

 :::::
 ::::